-Resistance to German occupation has been celebrated—and mythologized—since the end of the World War II.
+Resistance to German occupation has been celebrated—and mythologized—since the end of World War II.
 The cases of France and Italy, where national myths were created around resistance groups, are well known.
-However, many of their stories have been exaggerated and distorted; women, men, and children across Europe did fight back against the Nazis’so-called New Order.
+Even if many of their stories have been exaggerated and distorted, women, men, and children across Europe did fight back against the Nazis’ so-called New Order.

 What resisting meant differed radically depending on time, place, and immediate circumstances.
 Some deeds were far more perilous than others.
 In retrospect, resistance involved everything from printing and distributing anti-Nazi leaflets to hiding Jews from the clutches of the SS, to sabotaging the lines of communication or railways the Wehrmacht needed, to taking up arms, individually or with a group, against the Germans or pro-Nazi collaborators.

 In the case of Amsterdam’s working class, resistance entailed organizing a general strike.
 The Amsterdam General Strike of February 1941, what the Dutch termed the Februaristaking, deserves to be known, understood, and remembered.

 The Dutch armed forces surrendered on May 14, 1940, the fifth day of the German invasion and the day after Queen Wilhemina and the government fled The Hague to London.
 With the Netherlands securely in the hands of the German army, the Nazi regime appointed Arthur Seyss-Inquart as Reich Commissar for the country.
 His most important subordinate and rival was Hanns Albin Rauter, the General Commissar for Security, a Higher SS and Police Leader dispatched by Heinrich Himmler.
 These two Austrians, both executed as war criminals after the Third Reich’s defeat, could rely on the National Socialist Movement, an indigenous fascist party led by Anton Mussert, for enthusiastic support.